benmcnulty/webpack-boilerplate/README.md

 ### Build with Lodash, Sass, and ES6
 ---

-Clone this boilerplate for a default modern developer environment.
+Clone this repository for a default modern web development environment.

+This template includes preconfigured tooling to reduce friction when starting a frontend project.

+Working understandings of Git, CLI, Node, HTML, CSS, and JavaScript are required, NPM, Webpack, Lodash, Sass, and ES6 are recommended.

-### Basic Use
+### General Use
+1. Use this repository as a template for creating a new repository.
+2. Clone the new repository to a local development folder.
-* Run NPM Scripts on command line in cloned directory to Install Node Packages and Start Developer Environment:
+3. Run NPM Scripts from command line in cloned folder to *Install* Node Packages and *Start* Development Environment:
 ```sh
 npm install && npm start
 ```

 * Add HTML5 Elements directly to [index.inc](https://github.com/benmcnulty/webpack-boilerplate/blob/master/src/html/index.inc) and/or include Lodash Templating
 * Add CSS3 Styles directly to [style.scss](https://github.com/benmcnulty/webpack-boilerplate/blob/master/src/css/style.scss) and/or include Sassy CSS
 * Add JavaScript directly to [index.js](https://github.com/benmcnulty/webpack-boilerplate/blob/master/src/js/index.js) and/or include ES6 Modules